looran/jsaccess/README.txt

 jsaccess - private web file sharing using client side crypto 2013, Laurent Ghigonis <laurent@gouloum.fr>

-Store files encrypted with symetric key (AES-256) and it will seemlessly be decrypted in the user web-browser on download.
+Store files encrypted with symetric key (AES-256) and it will seamlessly be decrypted in the user web-browser on download.
 Files list cannot be accessed without the correct passphrase.
 It's possible to store files but not encrypt them with jsaccess, for example